Lahore Fort: Ranjit Singh period

 Ath Dara, built during the reign of Maharaja Ranjit Singh and used as his court.

 The fort fell to the army of Ranjit Singh, who took Lahore from the Bhangi Misl in 1799.
 During their occupation of the fort, the Sikhs made many additions to the fort and repurposed portions of it for their own use.
-Te Hazuri Bagh garden and its central baradari were constructed during Sikh rule to celebrate the Maharaja's capture of the Koh-i-Noor diamond.
+The Hazuri Bagh garden and its central baradari were constructed during Sikh rule to celebrate the Maharaja's capture of the Koh-i-Noor diamond.
 Ranjit Singh used the fort's Summer Palace as his own residence, while the Moti masjid was repurposed as a Gurdwara called Moti mandir, and later used as royal treasury.
 The Sehdari pavilion, or "Three-doored" pavilion, was added to the fort during this period, as was the Ath dara or "Eight-doored" pavilion.
 The fort's Naag Temple and Loh temple were also constructed during Sikh rule, while the Mai Jindan Haveli was extensively modified.
 Kharak Singh Haveli was also added.
 The fort's northern outer wall, parallel to the picture wall, was constructed during this period.

 The fort's Diwan-i-Aam was destroyed in 1841 when the son of Ranjit Singh, Sher Singh bombarded the fort in his fight against Chand Kaur.
 Maharaja Ranjit Singh's elder son and successor, Kharak Singh was born in the fort to his wife, Maharani Datar Kaur.
 The youngest son of Ranjit Singh, Maharaja Duleep Singh was born at the fort's Mai Jindan Haveli in 1838.
 Duleep Singh had signed the Treaty of Bhyroval in 1847 that brought the Sikh empire to an effective end.
 The fort and the city had remained under the control of Ranjit Singh's family until the fall of the Sikh Empire in 1849.